yannankai/yannankai.github.io/_pages/about.md

 She is currently employed at **Huawei Technologies Co.**, Ltd. as a backend developer, demonstrating strong programming skills.

-Beyond her professional role, she is deeply committed to **game development and the acquisition of skills related to human-computer interaction**.

-She aspires to contribute to these fields.
-Her passion lies in creating intuitive interfaces that transcend cultural and language boundaries, making technology universally accessible, and enhancing people's ability to communicate through interaction and empathy.

-Her passion for gaming is beyond your imagination.
-Outside of work, she actively participates in **gamejam competitions** and has many achievements.
-You can check out her portfolio and CV to find out.
+She is mainly responsible for products related to data space in the company, and she is interested in data systems and related concepts such as data cleansing and data governance.
+In addition, she is also willing to try blockchain-related fields, and has great interest in how data can be tamper-proof in the blockchain, and how to optimize data uplinking in the case of high data volume.

-You can navigate to the **CV** website to view her detailed information and research experience, and navigate to the **Portfolio** website to see her game-related works.
+You can navigate to the **CV** website to view her detailed information and research experience.

 You can reach her at yinchen2023cs@163.com.